 You realize you need a project management software to manage your team’s increasingly complex workload–you’ve outgrown email and spreadsheets or the most basic of task tracking tools.
 Now comes Googling for the most dreaded part of any tech selection process: project management software evaluation.
 There are a plethora of options in the space (and almost the same number of websites that offer evaluations of them!) and it’s up to you to figure out which one is the best fit for your needs.

-Looking for a new piece of software can feel about as appealing a process as getting a root canal, because there’s no clear path to success.
+Looking for a new piece of marketing software can feel about as appealing a process as getting a root canal, because there’s no clear path to success.
 How do you dig through all the jargon, pricing structures, and pitches to get a clear apples-to-apples comparison of the project management software capabilities?
 How do you know which project management software reviews to trust?
 How do you know which project management software features will best fit your team’s needs?

 Then there’s facing the fear of the most dreaded outcome: what if you choose a project management software and get it up and running with your team, only to find it isn’t a good fit for your needs and you end up back in the market for a new vendor in 12 to 18 months?
 Not fun or cost-effective.

 In this post, we’ll show you how to choose a project management software that will fit your marketing team’s needs, help you stay on budget, and allow you to scale the solution within your organization vs. putting it out to pasture after initial enthusiasm wanes.

 Here are 9 questions you need to ask yourself before digging into the project management software features to find the best software for you:

 If you don’t know the measurable improvements you’re seeking with a new solution or the quantifiable pain points you’re solving, there’s no solid way to gauge how well that solution is meeting your needs when it comes time to evaluate your investment.
 Don’t depend on anecdata and gut instinct alone.
 Be specific about the changes you expect to see post-implementation.